What Are the Standard Working Hours In Indonesia?

 Overtime Payout Rates In Indonesia

-Overtime pay in Indonesia is typically calculated at 1.5 times the regular hourly wage for overtime worked on regular weekdays.
-For overtime worked on weekends or public holidays, the rate may increase to double the regular hourly rate.
+Overtime pay in Indonesia is typically calculated at 1.5 times the regular hourly wage for the first hour of overtime worked on regular weekdays, and 2 times the regular hourly wage for subsequent hours.
+For overtime worked on weekends or public holidays, the rate is 2 times the regular hourly rate for the first 8 hours, 3 times for the 9th hour, and 4 times for additional hours.
 Employers are required to follow these payout rates, ensuring employees are fairly compensated for any extra hours worked.
 Specific industries or company policies may have variations, but the basic requirement remains that overtime compensation must align with the legal standards.

 Rest Periods and Breaks In Indonesia